.MP4 File Extension

 More Information

-The Moving Picture Experts Group (MPEG) developed and maintains the MP4 format.
-It is an extension of the QuickTime File Format (QTFF), used by .MOV and .QT video files.
-Like those types of files, MP4 files can contain video, audio, subtitles, and other data.
-Each of these different data streams may be encoded with different codecs, as detailed below:
+The MP4 format is an extension of the QuickTime File Format (QTFF), used in .MOV and .QT video files.
+It is a container format that supports different data streams, including video, audio, subtitles, and metadata, with each stream encoded by different codecs, as detailed below:

 How to open an MP4 file